JobBldr

 Restore a previous version or use it as the base for a new draft

-Every edit, approval, rejection, and version change is logged automatically.
-Pay equity audits and legal reviews draw from a governed record, not a file folder.
+Every edit, approval, and rejection logged with reviewer, timestamp, and rationale.
+Pay equity audits draw from a governed record, not a shared drive.

-Reusable addendums, shared templates, and a master library mean every job description starts from a governed foundation.
-No blank page.
-No off-brand language.
+Reusable addendums, shared templates, and a master library mean every JD starts from a governed foundation.

-Automated routing, escalation alerts, and a task-driven approver inbox mean nothing waits in someone's email.
-HR sees the full queue in one place.
+Automated routing, escalation alerts, and a task-driven approver inbox.
+Nothing waits in someone's email.

-Every job description connects to its job architecture grade, job family, and JESAP evaluation record inside CompBldr.
-The downstream data is always current.
+Every JD connects to its architecture grade, family, and JESAP evaluation record.
+Downstream data is always current.

 JobBldr vs. Shared Drives and Email Approval

-Most organizations manage job descriptions the same way they managed them ten years ago: Word documents in shared drives, approvals via email, and version history reconstructed from file names.
-Here is what that costs, and what governed job description management looks like instead.
+Most organizations manage job descriptions the same way they managed them ten years ago.
+Here is what that costs, and what a governed platform looks like instead.

 Capability